Relintai/pandemonium_engine/README.md

 Note that this would only be an extremely minor break, and only for engine modules.
 Also they would only need to specify a different c++ version in their SCSub file (for which there are plenty of examples).

+### TypedDictionary

+Now that the engine has TypedArray, it' would probably be a good idea to also have a TypedDictinary.

 ### MarkdownLabel

 A RichTextLabel, but for markdown would be nice to have.